US death toll from the virus eclipses China’s official count

 New York was the nation’s deadliest hot spot, with about 1,550 deaths statewide, the majority of them in New York City.

 A Navy hospital ship with 1,000 beds that docked in New York on Monday was expected to begin accepting non-coronavirus patients on Tuesday.
 A 1,000-bed emergency hospital set up at the Javits Convention Center began taking patients Monday night.
-And the Billie Jean King USTA National Tennis Center was being transformed into a hospital.
+And the Billie Jean King USTA National Tennis Center, the site of the U.S. Open tennis tournament, was being transformed into a hospital.

-The crisis became personal for the governor with word that his brother was infected.
-Chris Cuomo tweeted that he suffered fever, chills and shortness of breath but will continue broadcasting from his basement.
+Chris Cuomo tweeted that he suffered from fever, chills and shortness of breath and that he would be doing his shows from his basement.
+He said that he worried about infecting his family, but added: “We will all beat this by being smart and tough and united!”

-On Monday, the governor pleaded for help from volunteer medical workers, and close to 80,000 former nurses, doctors and other professionals were already said to be stepping forward.
+Close to 80,000 former nurses, doctors and other professionals are already said to be stepping forward to help New York.
+New York City also sought to bring in 250 out-of-town ambulances and 500 paramedics and emergency medical technicians to help its swamped EMS system.

 Figures on deaths and infections around the world are supplied by government health authorities and compiled by Johns Hopkins.
 But the figures are regarded with skepticism by public health experts because of different counting practices, a lack of testing in places, the numerous mild cases that have been missed, and perhaps government efforts to downplay the severity of the crisis.

-For example, Italy’s emergency coordinator, Domenico Arcuri, acknowledged that officials don’t have a handle on how many people outside of hospitals are contracting the virus and how many of those are dying at home or in nursing homes.
+For example, in Italy, where the death toll was put at about 12,400, the country’s emergency coordinator, Domenico Arcuri, acknowledged that officials don’t have a handle on how many people outside of hospitals are contracting the virus and how many are dying at home or in nursing homes.

 Still, there was a glimmer of hope in Italy: Dr. Silvio Brusaferro, the head of Italy’s national institutes of health, said that three weeks into a national lockdown, the hardest-hit country in Europe is seeing the rate of new infections level off.